NickSaw22/sorting-visualizer-fyp/README.md

 5. Quick Sort(Using Hoare's Partition)
 6. Heap Sort

-# Under Developmenmt
+# Under Developmenmt:
 1. Shell Sort
 2. Cycle Sort
 3. Counting Sort
 4. Radix Sort
 5. Bucket Sort

-# To Run on your OS
+# To Run on your OS:
 1. First FORK this repository on your github and then CLONE it using git clone command
 2. run npm install
 3. run npm start